mingkaid/rl-prompt/README.md

 pip install -r requirements-minimal.txt
 ```

-## Setting Up (Reproducing Results)
+## Setting Up (Full)

-To exactly reproduce our environment, use
+To fully reproduce our environment, use
 * Python == 3.8
 * PyTorch == 1.10.1

-Install the full dependencies by
+Install all dependencies by
 ```
 pip install -r requirements-full.txt
 ```